Get the latest strategies to protect your revenue in your inbox

 How to report a copyright infringement?

-If you identify a copyright infringement, work quickly to get it removed.
-The longer it remains online, the more the risk increases of defrauding your customers, stealing your revenue, and devaluing your content.
+If you identify a copyright infringement, it’s important to work quickly to get it removed.
+This is because the longer it remains online, the more the risk increases of defrauding your customers, stealing your revenue, and devaluing your content.

 To report and take down a copyright infringement, follow these steps: